Outdated browser

 Inflation

 Keeping prices stable is the primary goal of the European Central Bank (ECB).
 Stable prices are essential for economic growth and job creation.
-Prices are rising far too fast these days, and the central bank is taking measures to bring inflation back down.
+Prices have risen far too fast for a while, and the central bank is taking measures to bring inflation back down.

 Inflation: price increases

 When the prices of many goods and services increase, we call this inflation.
 Inflation is expressed as a percentage.
-Dutch inflation was 16.8% in October 2022.
+For example Dutch inflation was 3.3% in October 2024.
 That percentage indicates how much more money consumers spent on average on day-to-day expenses compared to a year earlier.

 How the inflation rate is calculated